 DrugFAM supports families affected by a loved one’s use of drugs or alcohol.
 Whilst we work with individual family members and carers rather than the user, we focus on ‘whole family recovery’ and our aim is a positive outcome for everyone including those misusing drugs or alcohol.
 We pride ourselves on being able to offer our families or carers a flexible range of support to meet their needs.
 We believe our approach has enormous benefits in terms of physical and emotional wellbeing for individuals as well as improving lives for troubled families.

-This national charity works with families affected by drugs and alcohol and is a leading agency in substance related family work, including databases of local support groups that help families hear about and talk to people who understand their situation.
+National charity working with families affected by drugs and alcohol and is a leading agency in substance related family work including database of local support groups that helps families hear about and talk to people who understand their situation.

 Provides a range of services dedicated to meeting the health, welfare and legal needs of drugs users and those who live and work with them.
 The drugs team provides help, advice, information, support and referral to people affected directly and indirectly by drug use.

 The Amy Winehouse Foundation works to prevent the effects of drug and alcohol misuse on young people.
 We also aim to support, inform and inspire vulnerable and disadvantaged young people to help them reach their full potential.